Automattic/themes-workspace/blockbase/README.md

 # Blockbase

-Blockbase is a simple base for building block-based themes, using the experimental [Block Based Themes](https://developer.wordpress.org/block-editor/developers/themes/block-based-themes/) guidelines.
+Blockbase is a simple base for building block-based themes, using the [experimental guidelines](https://developer.wordpress.org/block-editor/developers/themes/block-based-themes/).

 It includes:

-- Basic block-based page templates, with header and footer template parts.
+- Basic block-based HTML page templates, with header and footer template parts.
 - Base styles for the front end, editor, and beta site editor.
 - Global Styles support.